-Roasted Butternut Squash and Bacon Pasta has become a family favorite.
+Roasted Butternut Squash and Bacon Pasta is so sumptuous and mouthwatering.
+In fact, it has become a family favorite!
 Oh, how I loved this pasta!
 Succulent, savory, sensational are only a few words to describe it.
 Roasted Butternut Squash and Bacon Pasta has a wonderful creamy cheese sauce using both provolone and parmesan cheeses.

 It also includes butternut squash that’s been roasted with rosemary and olive oil for extra flavor, and hickory-smoked bacon to provide that smoky, savory flavor we loved when we ate this entree a couple of weeks ago.
 All I can say is this was marvelous.
 Then, again, anything with bacon is wonderful in my eyes. 🙂

 I saw the pictures for this recipe on Pinterest about a month ago and was actually planning on making this for a luncheon I was serving at church a couple of weeks ago.
 But then I started craving the dish like mad and decided to make it up just for us instead.
 Wow, talk about a lip-smacking pasta.
 It was so perfect.

 I love butternut squash and it’s wonderful paired with Mac and Cheese.
 Adding the bacon takes it to a new level, though.
 I polished this dish off for lunches for a few days afterwards and enjoyed every mouthful.
 This recipe does have quite a few steps, but thankfully, much of it can be done while you’re roasting the butternut squash so that it all comes together around the same time.